Hamzah82/chatroom/README.md

 ## Usage

 1. Open your web browser and navigate to the URL where you placed the files (e.g., `http://localhost/index.php`).
-2. Enter your desired username in the "Your Name" field.
+2. Enter your desired Agent ID in the "Agent ID" field.
-3. Type your message in the "Type your message..." field.
+3. Type your encrypted message in the "Enter encrypted message..." field.
 4. Click the "Send" button or press Enter.

 Messages will appear in the chat box and will be visible to all users accessing the page.

-## "My Message" Styling
+## Message Styling

-The `get_messages.php` script includes a simple logic to differentiate between "my" messages and "other" messages for styling purposes.
-If the username entered is `Me` (case-insensitive), the message will be styled as a `my-message` (green bubble).
-You can modify this logic in `get_messages.php` to match a specific username you use for testing, or implement a more robust user session management in a production environment.
+The `get_messages.php` script now differentiates messages based on the `Agent ID` entered by the current user.
+Messages sent by the active user will be styled with the `.message-container.user` class (aligned right), while messages from other users will be styled with the `.message-container.agent` class (aligned left).
+This provides a clear visual distinction similar to a two-way conversation.